The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 1. Create an ideal prospect profile

-Too many sales professionals spend time wasted on sales prospects that don’t need their offering – which is why the first step is to create an ideal customer persona.
-This method allows you to quickly identify whether the prospect in front of you is a good fit – do they fall into your target market?
-Do they have a willingness to buy – and the means to buy it?
+Too many sales professionals spend time on sales prospects who don’t need their offering, so the first step is to create an ideal customer persona.
+This method lets you quickly identify whether the prospect in front of you is a good fit – do they fall into your target market?
+Do they have the willingness and the means to buy it?

 2. Research

-Now that you have an ideal prospect profile, you can begin to research.
+Now that you have an ideal prospect profile, you can begin researching.
 At this stage, you should identify different sources where you’re sure you can find new leads to qualify as your prospect.
 When you do this, ensure you determine who the key decision-makers are.

 3. Prioritise leads

-Now you have your research and your list of potential leads; you must prioritise your leads from strongest to weakest.
-By doing this, you’ll save precious time and effort while ensuring that you only go after the prospects who have the highest likelihood to become customers.
+Now you have your research and list of potential leads.
+You must prioritize your leads from strongest to weakest.
+By doing this, you’ll save precious time and effort while ensuring that you only go after the prospects most likely to become customers.

-You have an organised list of leads, so now it’s time to get in touch with your prospects.
-You can use any of the above mentioned methods (traditional vs modern) to make the first contact.
+You have an organized list of leads, so it’s time to contact your prospects.
+You can use the above-mentioned methods (traditional vs modern) to make the first contact.

 5. Build rapport

 Your lead is finally interacting with you!
 But the job is not over yet.
-Prospecting is the process of exploring a potential relationship for both the buyer and seller.
+Prospecting is exploring a potential relationship for both the buyer and seller.
 That’s why at this stage, your focus should turn to building rapport and trust that convinces the prospect that they can benefit from this mutual relationship.
-Remember, people only buy from people they know, like and trust.
-If you’re struggling with this section, you should record your exchanges with prospects to determine where you went wrong later – and use this information to improve upon issues you may not have realised you had.
+Remember, people only buy from people they know, like, and trust.
+If you’re struggling with this section, you should record your exchanges with prospects to determine where you went wrong later – and use this information to improve upon issues you may not have realized you had.

 6. Follow up – follow up – follow up

 Salespeople have to be persistent by nature; following up, checking in, and making constant contact with prospects is the name of the game.
 Unfortunately, you can’t just sit back and wait for a prospect to call you up and make an offer after an initial meeting.
-It’s not complicated either.
-You can pick up the phone, send a quick email or touch in with a LinkedIn Voice Message to say, “Are you happy with the current proposal details?”, “Are there any additional amendments?” or “When can we get started?”
+It’s not complicated, either.
+You can pick up the phone, send a quick email, or touch base with a LinkedIn Voice Message to say, “Are you happy with the current proposal details?”, “Are there any additional amendments?” or “When can we start?”

 Tips to improve your sales prospecting process